Back to the Journal

 For people with anterior placentas, weeks 18 to 24 are often the loneliest stretch of the entire pregnancy.
 You feel like everyone else got the kick milestone weeks ago, and you are just sitting in your body, waiting.

 That is the record you will want later.
 Not just the milestones, but the worry around them.
 We built Cudly for this exact stretch.
 Phone-only journal, gentle weekly prompts, and an optional sound recorder for when you are further along and the conditions allow.
-It is iOS and Android, and we do not sell your data.
+It is on Android now (iOS coming soon), and we do not sell your data.

 What to remember